iotaledger/hornet/docs/getting_started/installation_steps.md

 docker container rm hornet
 ```

-Please continue to [post-installation steps](../post_installation/post_installation.md) to properly configure Hornet.
+See more details on how to configure Hornet under the [post installation](../post_installation/post_installation.md) chapter.

 --------

 # Pre-built binaries
-Pre-built binaries are a great way how to get the latest single compiled executable in a single file including some default configuration JSON files.
+There are several pre-built binaries of Hornet for major platforms available including some default configuration JSON files.

 This method is considered a bit advanced for production use since you have to usually prepare a system environment in order to run the given executable as a service (in a daemon mode) via `systemd` or `supervisord`.